vuestorefront/vue-storefront/packages/core/docs/guide/theme.md

 #### `LazyHydrate` and `Anonymous Component` components

 These two components come from the `vue-lazy-hydration` library and are wrappers around other components.
-In Vue Storefront they are used to improve the performance by deferring the hydration process (when components become interactive) and don't affect the look of other components.
+In Vue Storefront, they are used to improve the performance by deferring the hydration process (when components become interactive) and don't affect the look of other components.

 If you encounter one of these components, you should refer to the direct **child** component.